8 Min

 I believe in the transformational impact of an experiential approach because my life experience has shaped the person I am now: an activist and pragmatist—what Kolb’s learning styles would define as a Doer.

 Now, the metaverse is offering that impact opportunity with communities.
-A year ago, I ventured further into Web3 with a team of other does led by Pere Pérez, whom I developed my virtual reality projects with.
+A year ago, I ventured further into Web3 with a team of other developers led by Pere Pérez, with whom I developed my VR projects.

 Metacampus helps anyone thrive in Web3 by growing their knowledge, helping them master technology tools, and embracing the Web3 culture.
 At the same time, we are also empowering new start-ups in the Web3 ecosystem, creating a circular system that matches the connected essence of the virtual economy.

-A year on, I remain inspired by Web3 every day.
+A year later, Web3 continues to inspire me every day.

-I believe Web3 and its tools can rebalance society: bring more significant equity to the world, give people control over their own lives, and provide all people the opportunity to shape, influence, design, and determine the future through decentralization.
+I believe Web3 tools can rebalance society, bringing more significant equity to the world, giving people control over their own lives, and providing all people with the opportunity to shape, influence, design, and determine the future through decentralization.

-Many are the uses for the tools of Web3, but let me focus on those I mentioned earlier.
+Many are the uses for Web3 tools, but let me focus on those I mentioned earlier.
 I think they can have a significant impact:

 Blockchain— as we all know—is an immutable ledger that facilitates the process of recording transactions and tracking assets.
 Those assets can be tangible—a birth certification, a passport, a certificate of education, an endorsement of experience—or intangible—personal memories.

 Let’s imagine, for instance, that when a person is born, they get a tangible asset on the Blockchain instead of a paper copy of their birth certificate—unlike my story.
 This means the individual is in control of their identity.
 They can secure a passport or a driving license.
-With a birth certificate on the Blockchain, they can recall it at any point, being protected from the negative behaviors of others.
-Using the Blockchain to store passports would help mitigate children being trafficked or sexually exploited—as their age and true identity would be on the Blockchain.
+With a birth certificate on the Blockchain, individuals can retrieve it at any time, ensuring protection from the negative behaviors of others.
+Storing passports on the Blockchain could help reduce child trafficking or sexual exploitation by securely verifying their age and identity.

 The same benefit applies to a working environment.
 Using the Blockchain to record contracts reduces the likelihood of people being abused by their employers.

 Storing information on-chain can help individuals fleeing persecution or war.
 For instance, a migrant with no proof of identity in the new country.
-A simple deposit of information onto a blockchain would mean the person’s identity and, therefore, their rights are protected.
-Not only would this empower the person, but it would also help society because they can immediately engage in their community, economically and socially.
+A simple deposit of information onto a blockchain would protect the person’s identity and, therefore, their rights.
+This empowers the person, but it would also help society because they can immediately engage in their communities, economically and socially.

-This brings me to how the Blockchain allows people to capture their achievements in a secure record that cannot be altered.
-For instance, often young people who experience disadvantage and disaffection don’t perform well in an education environment but may be outstanding in other areas such as gaming and coding or have a high level of social skills and emotional intelligence.
-This performance can be captured on an immutable ledger and open up the job market to them—as prospective employers can check their performance record on the Blockchain.
+This highlights how blockchain enables people to record their achievements securely in an immutable ledger.
+For instance, young people who experience disadvantage and disaffection often don’t perform well in an educational environment but may be outstanding in other areas, such as gaming and coding or have a high level of social skills and emotional intelligence.
+Capturing this performance on an immutable ledger opens up the job market to them, as prospective employers can check their performance record on the Blockchain.

-Experience being rewarded as highly as education lets us address some existing inequalities.
+Rewarding experience as highly as education allows us to address some existing inequalities.
 This brings me to my final point: community.

 34 years ago, I worked as a community worker.
 What I see and experience in Web3 today is very similar to what I saw back then.
 People want to belong.
 From my experience in Web3, I notice that people, individuals from all sectors—art, finance, tech, film, social, entertainment, and so on—want to be community members.
-Society is coming full circle: in the ’60s and ’70s, we were community orientated; in the late ’80s, 90, and early 2000’s, we shifted and focused on individuals; now, there is a movement back to a community focussed.
+Society is coming full circle: in the ’60s and ’70s, we were community-orientated.
+In the late ’80s, 90, and early 2000s, we shifted and focused on individuals; now, there is a movement back to a community-focused.

-The new community is not defined by geographic or family boundaries.
-There are no borders and boundaries in Web3.
-Communities are built around something more meaningful that preserves their individual identity: interests, skills, and knowledge.
-A similar relationship is being established with companies, which is key for Web2 companies transitioning to Web3.
-Individuals no longer want to be viewed as customers.
-They want to be seen and treated as community members.
-As such, they want to contribute to the decisions of companies they support.
+In Web3, new communities are not defined by geographic or family boundaries.
+There are no borders or boundaries.
+Communities form around meaningful aspects that preserve individual identities: interests, skills, and knowledge.
+Web2 companies transitioning to Web3 are crucially establishing similar relationships with companies.
+Individuals no longer wish to be perceived merely as customers; they seek to be acknowledged and treated as community members.
+Consequently, they desire to contribute to the decisions of companies they support.

 In short, and going back to the title of this article, Web3 is for the people by the people.
-Twelve months ago, I entered Web3 as a 53-year-old woman with no tech experience and was questioning myself daily.
+Twelve months ago, I entered Web3 as a 53-year-old woman.
+I had no tech experience, and I questioned myself daily.
 Today, literally thousands of hours of learning later, I am even more inspired and assertive in my opinion that the tools of Web3 are designed to secure technology and cultural revolution.